 Recy Taylor tried to run, but one of the men grabbed the 24-year-old black mother and forced her into the sedan.
 She was driven into a grove of pine trees, where, one by one, six men brutally raped her, threatening to cut her throat if she cried out, according to state records.

-A few days later, news of the horrendous gang rape reached the office of the National Association for the Advancement of Colored People office in Montgomery.
+A few days later, news of the horrendous gang rape reached the office of the NAACP in Montgomery.
 The NAACP sent its best investigator to Abbeville, Ala., to find out why there had been no arrests.

 That investigator’s name was Rosa Parks.